chinmaymk/aikit/docs/guide/conversations.md

 # Conversation Management

 Great AI conversations are more than single exchanges—they're contextual, coherent, and purposeful.
-AIKit gives you the tools to build conversations that remember, adapt, and engage.
-Let's turn your AI from a parrot into a conversation partner.

-## Why Conversation Management?

 Single-shot AI interactions are like speed dating—quick, but shallow.
 Real conversations build context, maintain state, and develop over time.
 Whether you're building a chatbot, a coding assistant, or an AI tutor, good context management is crucial.

+AIKit gives you the tools to build conversations that remember, adapt, and engage.
+Let's turn your AI from a parrot into a conversation partner.

 ## Basic Conversation Flow